kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-operations.md

 #### Notes:

 `<family:qualifier>` is a required parameter with many of the keys in this call.
-It refers to the Kiji column in “family:qualifier” format that the value is associated with.
+It refers to the Kiji column in "family:qualifier" format that the value is associated with.

 #### Examples:

-Put a single cell.
+Put a single cell:

-    PUT /v1/instances/training/tables/roster/rows/85a9b957350d9dbf7218632dd53b8a41?info:name=”John Smith”&timestamp=0
+    PUT /v1/instances/default/tables/users/rows/9ee9800000004d64159b?info:name=John%20Smith&timestamp=0

 Put many cells.
-In this example, the hex entity ID for the row is indicated by “{row}”:
+In this example, the hex entity ID for the row is indicated by "{row}":

-    PUT /v1/instances/training/tables/roster/rows/{row}?info:name=”John Smith”&info:email=”john.smith@mail.com”&timestamp=0
+    PUT /v1/instances/default/tables/users/rows/9ee9800000004d64159b?info:name=John%20Smith&info:email=john.smith@mail.com&timestamp=0

 Put many cells while controlling the schema used for a given cell:

-    PUT /v1/instances/training/tables/roster/rows/{row}?info:name=”John Smith”&info:email=”john.smith@mail.com”&timestamp=0&schema.info:name="string"
+    PUT /v1/instances/default/tables/users/rows/9ee9800000004d64159b?info:name=John%20Smith&info:email=john.smith@mail.com&timestamp=0&schema.info:name="string"

 <a id="rows-get"> </a>
 ### Rows: GET

-Returns multiple Kiji rows.
+Returns (streams) multiple Kiji rows.
 This request has similar results as the kiji `scan` command, rows bounded by the constraints.
+Each row is a JSON clob delimited by the "\r\n" characters and all "\r\n" characters within each JSON clob are replaced with "\n" to avoid collision with the delimiter characters.

     GET /v1/instances/<instance>/tables/<table>/rows